DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Kylie-Jarrett_def/index.markdown

 allowing carte blanche access to unmediated user data.
 Senior executives made robust denials.
-Google CEO Larry Page and Chief Legal Officer David Drummond posted on the company’s official blog, ‘First, we have not joined any program that would give the U.S. government—or any other government—direct access to our servers.
+Google CEO Larry Page and Chief Legal Officer David Drummond posted on the company’s official blog, ‘First, we have not joined any program that would give the U.S. government &ndash; or any other government &ndash; direct access to our servers.
 Indeed, the U.S. government does not have direct access or a “back door” to the information stored in our data centers.
 We had not heard of a program called PRISM until yesterday.’[^3] With a variety of other high technology